-As all schools we are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard109"

-to the need to prevent people from being drawn into terrorism".110 This duty is known as the Prevent duty.
+We understand that Schools , are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions.
+This duty is known as the Prevent duty.

-The Prevent duty is part of our school wider safeguarding obligations.
-Designated safeguarding leads and other senior leaders are familiar with with the revised Prevent duty guidance: for England and Wales,
+The Prevent duty is part of our schools wider safeguarding obligations.
+Designated safeguarding leads and other senior leaders are familiar with the revised Prevent duty guidance: Guidance for specified authorities in England and Wales (publishing.service.gov.uk)